BlinkTrack: Feature Tracking over 80 FPS via Events and Images: Introduction

+A remaining challenge is computational efficiency: while the Kalman filter is lightweight, the event and image module constitutes the primary computational bottleneck when computing the initial prediction.
+To this end, we carefully modulate the event and image modules based on state-of-the-art methods\cite{dpvo,deepev,pips}, ensuring robust tracking while maintaining high computational efficiency.

-However, during training and evaluation, we found that the current datasets are too simple.
-As a result, they do not fully allow our model to reach its potential and fail to provide a thorough evaluation.
-To address this, we first generated a more complicated synthetic dataset for training our model.
-Then, we augmented two existing evaluation datasets with more occlusions.
-The experiments show that the proposed tracker significantly outperforms existing event-based method and is much more robust to occlusions.
-Additionally, it can run at over 100 FPS.
+We also find that existing datasets and benchmarks are overly simple.
+As a result, they do not fully enable our model to reach its potential or provide a comprehensive evaluation.
+To address these, we generate a more complex synthetic dataset for training.
+Additionally, we augment two existing evaluation datasets to introduce more challenging scenarios and ensure a more thorough evaluation.

 Our contributions can be outlined as follows.
-First, we propose an efficient Kalman-filter-based framework that can achieve state-of-the-art performance while running at over 100 FPS.
-Second, we generate new datasets for training and evaluating event-based feature tracking.
-Lastly, exclusive experiments show that the proposed methods outperform existing methods by a large margin and are much more robust in handling occlusions.
+First, we propose a Kalman-filter-based framework for feature tracking that effectively solves the data association and fusion from asynchronous event data and image data.
+Second, we introduce the carefully modulated event and image module that strikes a good balance between efficiency and performance.
+Third, we generate new datasets for training and evaluating event-based feature tracking.
+Exclusive experiments show that the proposed methods outperform existing methods by a large margin and are much more robust in handling occlusions.
+Besides, it can run at 80 FPS on multi-modality data and over 100 FPS on preprocessed event data.